-Oil gains trimmed as tensions on Iran strike recede - for now
+Oil charts steadier course as tensions on Iran strike ebb - for now

 Trump said in a tweet that an assessment of casualties and damage from the strikes was under way and that he would make a statement on Wednesday morning U.S. time.
 “All is well!”
 Trump said in the Twitter post.

-Analysts said oil markets remained focused for now on the precise nature of the targets in the attack.
+Analysts said oil markets remained focused for now on the targets in the Wednesday attack being military, rather than oil industry facilities.

+“I think (Brent) prices will yo-yo around $70-75 unless the U.S. escalates by attacks on Iranian territory.
+But I doubt that Iran will escalate to all-out war, which they cannot win,” said Tilak Doshi, visiting senior fellow, Middle East Institute at the National University of Singapore.

+Early indications suggested no U.S. casualties, one source told Reuters, although other officials declined to comment.
+Iranian state television said 80 “American terrorists” had been killed and U.S. helicopters and military equipment damaged.

+Iraq, Germany, Denmark and Norway said none of their troops were killed or injured.

-“The reality remains that there has been no reports of oil supply disruptions and these attacks were aimed at military installations in Iraq,” said Victor Shum, vice president of energy consulting at IHS Markit in Singapore.
+“The reality remains that there has been no reports of oil supply disruptions and these attacks were aimed at military installations in Iraq,” said Victor Shum, vice president of energy consulting at IHS Markit in Singapore, adding the world is well supplied with oil at the moment.

-“So no immediate impact on oil supply but risks have certainly increased and the oil market is in a wait-and-see (mode) to see if this escalates further and if there is any collateral damage affecting oil supply,” Shum said, adding the world is well supplied with oil at the moment.
+The Organization of the Petroleum Exporting Countries will respond to any possible oil shortages if necessary but it also has “limitations”, the United Arab Emirates energy minister said on Wednesday.

+Suhail al-Mazrouei also said he sees no immediate risk of supplies through the important Strait of Hormuz being blocked.

+(GRAPHIC: Oil, gold prices retreat after initial surge following Iran's attacks on U.S. forces in Iraq - here)

-Iranian news agency Mehr said Iran’s Islamic Revolutionary Guard Corps had targeted the base.
+In Wednesday’s attack, Iranian news agency Mehr said Iran’s Islamic Revolutionary Guard Corps had targeted the bases in Iraq that hosted U.S. forces.
 Tehran had vowed retaliation for the killing of military commander Soleimani.

-The missiles hit their intended U.S. targets in Iraq on Wednesday, Iran’s English-language Press TV quoted an unnamed source as saying.

 “Iran took and concluded proportionate measures in self-defense,” Iranian Foreign Minister Jawad Zarif said on Twitter.
 “We do not seek escalation or war, but will defend ourselves against any aggression,” he added.